tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   PLAID_SBX_SECRET_KEY="ENTER YOUR KEY HERE"
   ```

-Explain to students that now it's time to start using the Plaid SDK from Python.
-Open the unsolved version of the Jupyter notebook, live code the solution and highlight the following:
+Tell students that it's time to start using the Plaid SDK from Python.
+Open the unsolved version of the Jupyter notebook, live code the solution, and highlight the following:

 * After the Plaid SDK is installed, it can be imported into Python using the `import` command.
 Also, other libraries needed for this activity are imported, including `os`, `json`, `datetime` and `dotenv`.